-Mrs H was promised a better return than she'd get by staying with her then Armed Forces Pension, as well as being able to retire at 55, and a lump sum death benefit.
-She's said that she trusted Caledonian and accepted its advice to transfer into the Options SIPP and FPI investments.
+Mrs H was promised a better return than she'd get by staying with her then Armed Forces Pension.
+She trusted Caledonian and accepted its advice to transfer into the Options SIPP and FPI investments.
 She wasn't financially knowledgeable.

-I'll refer below to the correspondence that Mrs H signed.
-We haven't been provided with copies of all the documents, although it's more likely than not that they will have been almost the same as those we have seen on the many other similar complaints that we've dealt with at this Service.
+I'll refer below to the correspondence that Mrs H signed, although she says this was all precompleted.
+We haven't been provided with copies of all of the documents, although it's more likely than not that they will have been almost the same as those we have seen on the many other similar complaints that we've dealt with at this Service.

-13 September 2012 - Mrs H signed a letter of authority for Options to provide Caledonian with information about her scheme.
+On or around 27 September 2012- Mrs H signed a letter of authority for Options to provide Caledonian with information about her scheme.

-13 September 2012 - Mrs H completed Options' SIPP application form.
-In brief, this confirmed her age, residential address in the UK, employment status, details of her armed forces pension, and the intended investment.
+7 October 2012 - Mrs H completed Options' SIPP application form.
+In brief this confirmed her age, address in the UK, employment status, details of her armed forces pension and the intended investment.